Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

-where $x=(x_1,x_2) \in \R^2$.
-While the kernel has some singularity of $O(1/|x|)$ at the origin, making the interaction between two particles large enough when they become sufficiently close to each other, previous work by Osada \cite{osada1986propagation} has shown that with probability one the particles actually never collide in the evolution process.
-Hence the singularity of the system will never be reached, which allows us to use the convention that $K(0)=0$, and thus add the terms with $i=j$ in the summation of \eqref{particle}.
-We also refer the well-posedness and first partial propagation of chaos results of the SDEs \eqref{particle} to \cite{osada1986propagation}.
-The key regularity property we shall invoke in this article is that $K \in W^{-1,\infty}$, with $K=\nabla \cdot V$ as in \cite{jabin2018quantitative}, where
+Such point vortex model was initiated in the study of Helmholtz \cite{helmholtz1858uber} and Kirchhoff \cite{kirchhoff1876vorlesungen}.
+Mathematically, it was Osada \cite{osada1986propagation} who first showed that, although the kernel has some singularity of $O(1/|x|)$ at the origin, which makes the interaction between two particles large enough when they become sufficiently close to each other, the particles actually never collide in the evolution process with probability one.
+Therefore, the singularity of the system will never be reached, and the well-posedness of \eqref{particle} is justified.
+This allows us to use the convention that $K(0)=0$, and thus add the terms with $i=j$ to the summation in \eqref{particle}.